Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 29 April 2025 13.37.37 UTC
+- WIB: Selasa, 29 April 2025 14.26.46 UTC
-- WITA: Selasa, 29 April 2025 14.37.37 UTC
+- WITA: Selasa, 29 April 2025 15.26.46 UTC
-- WIT: Selasa, 29 April 2025 15.37.37 UTC
+- WIT: Selasa, 29 April 2025 16.26.46 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: motivational
+Kategori: friendship